 Who Is the Most Vulnerable to Identity Theft?

 While everyone is vulnerable to identity theft, some demographics are at more risk than others.
 Your recently deceased loved ones are at a heightened risk.
 The identities of more than 2.5 million deceased individuals are stolen each year.
 This criminal activity is referred to as ghosting.
 Even children are at risk of identity theft.
-Hackers and identity thieves love stealing a child’s social security number because it provides them a clean slate.
+Hackers and identity thieves love stealing a child’s social security number because it provides them with a clean slate.

 There is no credit history and very few parents are monitoring their child’s social security number.
 Enlisted military members are common victims of identity theft.
 They are deployed to other parts of the world.
 They are less likely to receive calls from debt collectors or catch suspicious behavior on their credit reports.
 Also, the elderly are primary victims of online scams and hacking attempts.
 The elderly are not as tech-savvy as younger generations.
 As a group, they routinely fall for phishing schemes and other predatory online behavior.